Save the President

 Save the President is a board game published by Games for Pleasure Ltd. in 1980.

 Description

-Save the President is a game for 2–6 players that takes place on American Inauguration Day during the President-elect's motorcade from the White House to the Capitol.
-Players are American or Russian undercover agents tasked with either assassinating the President-elect or preventing the assassination.
+Save the President is a game for 2–6 players that takes place on American Inauguration Day during the President-elect's motorcade travelling from the White House on a drive to the Capitol.
+Players are undercover agents for either the American or Russian governments and are tasked with either assassinating the President-elect or preventing the assassination.